TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 UI is not accessible by IP address

-If the user interface is not accessible by IP address from a browser, check these things:
+If the user interface is not accessible by IP address from a browser, check the following:

 • If the browser configuration has proxy settings enabled, disable them and try connecting again.